 Why is it that we have lost the love of boredom?
 Where do good ideas come from?
 Being bored.
 Making sure that we don’t hand our child a device or allow them to flip on the television or computer every time they claim “I’m bored,” is a huge step toward helping them develop skills that allow them to seek alternatives to electronics.

-Perhaps setting up stations or areas where your child can go when they are bored will help.
+Setting up stations or areas where your child can go when they are bored, can encourage creative play

-Another area or storage tub could be dedicated to arts and crafts supplies.
+Another storage tub could be dedicated to arts and crafts supplies.
 Stock up when school supplies are plentiful and add paints and paint brushes, fabric scraps and embroidery thread, glue and some construction paper, old magazines, and a couple of T-shirt’ for smocks.
 Your artistic child will be content for hours creating a masterpiece for your fridge.

 As with any activity for young children, you will need to set parameters on where they can spread out their creative supplies and how they will need to clean them up and return them to the storage tub.
 Eventually they will be able to independently choose activities, rather than always going to a device for entertainment.

 By offering this unstructured time, think of the opportunities you are providing for your child.
 They are practicing skills that use creativity, imagination, and innovation.
-So next time your youngster starts to whine, instead of handing over the iPad, reach for an activity tub to inspire them.
+So next time your youngster starts to whine, instead of handing over the iPad, reach for an activity tub to inspire them